22 February 2017

-Members of SPPA will have voting rights at the SPPA AGM.
-SPPA currently has an interim Board of Trustees.
-As it moves towards charitable status, SPPA will institute elections for positions on the Board of Trustees at the AGM.
+Members of SPPA have voting rights at the SPPA AGM.
+SPPA currently has a Board of Trustees and elections for positions on the Board of Trustees take place during the AGM.

 Members will be eligible to stand for election to the Board of Trustees when vacancies become available under the Charity’s rules.
 While the precise terms of such rules may change we anticipate that:

-- There will be three vacancies in 2017 and that members will have an opportunity to stand for election in 2017;
+- There will be four vacancies in 2020 and members will have an opportunity to stand for election in 2020/2021;

-- The Board and the CEO will have the right to appoint a further three Trustees;
+- The Board will have the right to appoint three Trustees if places are still vacant;

 - Terms of office for Trustees are 3 x 3 years whether elected or appointed by the Trustees;